 Experienced Child Custody Attorney and Mediator

 Who gets custody of the kids?
 That’s one of the biggest questions on parents’ minds when they consider ending a relationship with a spouse or co-parent.
-But custody does not need to be a battle.
+But child custody does not need to be a battle.
 Many parents can reach reasonable and workable agreements together, with professional guidance and assistance from an experienced child custody lawyer and/or mediator.

 Child Custody in Michigan